aisara-hub/aisaratuners/docs/user guide.md

     rounds can also be set to 'aisara_auto' where the number of rounds is chosen automatically until the best hyperparameter combinations is achieved (this option takes a longer time).
 * mode: str, default 'c'

     the mode in which aisara technology is utilized for hyperparameter optimization.
-It can be either 'c' or 'p' where 'c' is for commercial use and aisara hyperparameter tuning API key should be provided while 'p' is for free personal use.
+It can be either 'c' or 'p' where 'c' is for commercial use and aisara hyperparameter tuning API key should be provided while 'p' is for free private use.
 * api_key: str

     it should be provided when aisaratuners is  running for commercial use